juspay/tabler-icons-hs/README.md

 ## Code Generation

-The Haskell bindings are automatically generated using a Nix-based code generator.
+The Haskell bindings are automatically generated using a code generator.
 To regenerate the bindings:

 ```bash
 nix run .#tabler-codegen